-Organic chemical contaminants, including synthetic and volatile organic chemicals, that are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, agricultural application, and septic systems.
+Organic chemical contaminants, including synthetic and volatile organic chemicals, that are byproducts of industrial processes and petroleum production, and can also come from gas station, urban Stormwater, run off from agricultural application and septic syatems.

-Radioactive contaminants, that can be naturally-occurring or be the result of oil and gas production and mining activities.
+Radoactive contaminants that can be naturally-occurring or be the reults of oil and gas production and mining activities.